The process of science is not complete until its discoveries are shared with others.

 - Journey Through the Universe (JTTU): Keck Observatory is an active participant in JTTU, the Maunakea Observatories flagship education and outreach program for students in Pre-K to 12th grade on Hawaiʻi Island.
 In 2017, its 13th year, more than 70 observatory professionals and astronomy educators visited over 8,800 students in 300 classrooms, and held a workshop for 40 teachers with follow-up visits to the summit.

 - Triple Whammy: Keck Observatory opens the doors of its Waimea headquarters to Hawaiʻi Island schools four times a year.
-Elementary and middle school students experience a “triple whammy” of fun, science-rich activities.
+5th grade students experience a “triple whammy” of fun, science-rich activities.
 The three interactive stations vary from solar viewing, star tracking, an infrared camera demonstration, a mirror segment activity, and more.

 For the broader public, Keck Observatory’s monthly Astronomy Talk Series and Open House events encourage the public to learn in depth about the research done using Keck Observatory’s 10-meter telescopes on Maunakea.